 Students can draw, type, underline, and even upload images in a Show Your Work question.
 Teachers can likewise draw, type, and upload images to the background!
 Here are some of our favorite uses for Math:

-🌟Latex Math - add to any question type!
+🌟 Math keyboard - use with any question type!

 Simply click on the equation that appears to open the editor and start editing the equation!

 🌟 Use LaTeX with any question type